-Sales of offal are considered by-products; accordingly, these amounts reduce cost of sales and totaled \$32.6 million, \$27.8 million and \$31.2 million in fiscal 2017, 2016 and 2015, respectively.
+Sales of offal are considered by-products; accordingly, these amounts reduce cost of sales and totaled \$34.4 million, \$32.6 million and \$27.8 million in fiscal 2018, 2017 and 2016, respectively.

 The Company sells certain of its products either directly to foreign markets or to U.S. based customers who resell the product in foreign markets.
-These foreign markets for fiscal 2017 and 2016 were primarily Mexico, Central Asia and the Middle East.
-For fiscal 2015, these foreign markets were primarily Mexico, Russia, China, Eastern Europe, the Middle East and the Caribbean.
-These export sales for fiscal years 2017, 2016 and 2015 totaled approximately \$268.5 million, \$213.5 million and \$207.8 million, respectively.
-The Company does not believe that the amount of sales attributable to any single foreign country is material to its total sales during any of the periods presented.
+These foreign markets for fiscal 2018 were primarily Mexico, Cuba, Central Asia and the Middle East, and for fiscal 2017 and 2016 were primarily Mexico, Central Asia and the Middle East.
+These export sales for fiscal years 2018, 2017 and 2016 totaled approximately \$215.8 million, \$268.5 million and \$213.5 million, respectively.
+The Company does not believe that the amount of sales attributable to any single foreign country is material to its total sales during any of the periods.

+presented.
 The Company's export sales are facilitated through independent food brokers located in the United States and the Company's internal sales staff.